Eviction of introductory council tenants

 You have 2 weeks from the date the notice is delivered to ask for a review.

-This is your opportunity to tell the council why you shouldn't be evicted.
-You can either:
+This is your chance to tell the council why you should not lose your home.

 attend a review meeting, with or without an adviser present